BADMS/script.toolbox/Readme.md

 - Notes:

-  On first you will need it to check and make addon cache dir.
-For this to happen please add this to top of Startup.xml, on a button or anywhere it can be run from to start before colorbox is needed.
+  On start up you will need to check and make addon cache dir.
+For this to happen please add this to top of Startup.xml for example, on a button or anywhere it can be run from to start before colorbox is needed.

 	RunScript(script.colorbox,info=firstrun)